More Than 40 Hot Springs for Hikers

 Several hot springs pop up along the route, with a warm waterfall at the route’s end.
 You can access it from October to early May, with summer closure necessary given the extreme heat.

 It has beautiful scenery, some fun scrambling, and you’re rewarded with natural hot springs where you can relax and take a dip.
-Roughly 40 minutes from the strip, the trailhead is in between Boulder City and Hoover Dam.
+Roughly 40 minutes from the Vegas strip, the trailhead is in between Boulder City and Hoover Dam.

 Gold Strike Hot Springs is located near the Hoover Dam.
 The hike features some class 3 scrambling using ropes to help you up and down large boulders and multiple hot spring pools at the end.
 You can even hike to the Colorado River.